Scotland Flag

 Just outside of the station you'll encounter a fountain, 'gifted' to the town by a local lad done good who'd made a bundle selling Singer™ sewing machines in Brazil, seriously.

-Some missionary work may have been involved and Peter Alexander Cameron MacKenzie, who couldn't sound any more Scottish save a Hamish, was even awarded the title of the Count de Serra Largo, whatever or wherever that is?
+Some missionary work may have been involved and Peter Alexander Cameron MacKenzie, who couldn't sound any more Scottish save for a Hamish, was even awarded the title of the Count de Serra Largo, whatever or wherever that is?

 This from the King of Portugal, no less, for 'mysterious' services in South America but as for MacKenzie's benevolent gesture?
 A little self-indulgent, perhaps, and it's bet the good folk of Kingussie would have preferred some flushing lavs back in 1911.